AI-Generated GIT Commit Messages - Why and How: Cloud Options

 Auto-Generate Commits with Copilot

-Although we'll be using VScode for demonstration, Copilot can be deployed and utilized on several other IDEs.
+We'll be using VS Code to demo this, but Copilot can be deployed and utilized on several other IDEs.

 Generate Commit Messages with Copilot UI

-To set up Copilot as a commit message-generating tool in your workspace, first, install GitHub Copilot and Github Copilot chat extensions from the VScode extension marketplace.
+To set up Copilot as a commit message-generating tool in your workspace, first, install GitHub Copilot and GitHub Copilot chat extension from the VSCode extension marketplace.

-After both extensions install successfully, press Control + Command + i (Mac) / Ctrl + Alt + i (Windows/Linux) to open the copilot chat window and sign-in to copilot.
+Once both extensions are successfully installed, press Control + Command + i (Mac) / Ctrl + Alt + i (Windows/Linux) to open the Copilot chat window and click Sign in to GitHub[dot]com.

-You can then review the generated message, make necessary modifications, commit changes, and push commits to your cloud git host (eg. Github).
+You can then review the generated message, make adequate modifications, commit changes, and push commits to your cloud git host (e.g., GitHub).

 If you prefer using the terminal instead of the source control user interface, do the following: